ssj24/twitterClone/twitter clone.md

    210621 I forgot to call the function that updates readBy:) when chatPage is loaded, call markAllmessageysAsRead function.

-6. space at right

-7. If I have 0 follow, I can't see the other's posts at home.
+6. If I have 0 follow, I can't see the other's posts at home.

    1. 0 follow => show all posts